Discover Havana on a classic car

 We were staying at Iberostar Grand Packard, the newest 5* hotel in Havana.

 Located in Paseo del Prado, this hotel is an absolute dream.
-It’s just steps away from all the hotspots like the Malecón, Old Havana and Havana Centro.
+It’s just stepping away from all the hotspots like the Malecón, Old Havana and Havana Centro.

 One mojito a day